Institutes Guide

 In the event that the academic unit offering the program decides to award a scholarship covering the program fees for any participant including non-UCLA students (e.g., high school students), the academic unit must prepare and submit a Financial Award Transmittal form to the UCLA Financial Aid Office.
 Scholarships should be posted to a student’s account prior to the start of the Institute, so please begin the financial award transmittal process as soon as the scholarship recipient has been identified.
 Below are the steps that the academic unit needs to follow:

 - Confirm with Summer Sessions that the scholarship recipient is enrolled in the program and has fees posted on the Summer Sessions BruinBill account.
 If the department will be paying for 100% of the student’s fees, please request a student deposit waiver from the Summer Sessions office.
+(The student must complete the program registration in advance of the waiver being applied).

 - Confirm with Summer Sessions that the scholarship has been posted correctly to the student’s Summer Sessions BruinBill account